 Themes are the fundamental and often universal ideas explored in a literary work.

 Even the protagonists of The Little Prince have their moments of narrow-mindedness.
-In Chapter XVII, the narrator confesses that his previous description of Earth focused too much on humans.
-In Chapter XIX, the little prince mistakes the echo of his own voice for that of humans and falsely accuses humans of being too repetitive.
+In Chapter 17, the narrator confesses that his previous description of Earth focused too much on humans.
+In Chapter 19, the little prince mistakes the echo of his own voice for that of humans and falsely accuses humans of being too repetitive.
 Such quick judgments, the story argues, lead to the development of dangerous stereotypes and prejudices.
 They also prevent the constant questioning and open-mindedness that are important to a well-adjusted and happy life.

 For the most part, The Little Prince characterizes narrow-mindedness as a trait of adults.
 In the very first chapter, the narrator draws a sharp contrast between the respective ways grown-ups and children view the world.
 He depicts grown-ups as unimaginative, dull, superficial, and stubbornly sure that their limited perspective is the only one possible.
 He depicts children, on the other hand, as imaginative, open-minded, and aware of and sensitive to the mystery and beauty of the world.